valmikGit/MOO-Brain-Tumor-Classification/README.md

 ### Conclusion
 - This framework enables systematic exploration of the trade-off space between model accuracy metrics and class balance.
 The Pareto frontier visualization helps identify optimal architectures for different application requirements where precision, recall, and fairness might have varying priorities.

+## Dataset:
+- The link to the dataset, which we had used for this project, is: https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri/data